 This is not the first time the government has stepped in to regulate anticompetitive nature in the tech industry.
 Software giant Microsoft was the target of an extensive antitrust investigation in the 1990s which lead to a multi-billion dollar settlement and a significant change in the company’s business practices.

-Securities Litigation Attorneys at Shepherd, Finkelman, Miller & Shah, LLP Represent Clients in Antitrust Matters
+Antitrust Lawyers at Shepherd, Finkelman, Miller & Shah, LLP Represent Clients in Antitrust Matters

 At Shepherd, Finkelman, Miller & Shah, LLP, our experienced attorneys handle a wide range of antitrust matters throughout the country.
 Our offices are conveniently located in California, Connecticut, Florida, New Jersey, New York, and Pennsylvania to serve clients throughout the country.
 To schedule a consultation with an experienced antitrust attorney today, call us at 877-891-9880 or contact us online.